menandmice/micetro_docs/guides/user-manual/webapp_dns.rst

 * Disable DNS records

-The Inspector for DNS records allows the following actions and details for each selected DNS record in the DNS zone list.
+The :guilabel:`Inspector` for DNS records allows the following actions and details for each selected DNS record in the DNS zone list.

 .. csv-table::
   :header: "Item", "Description"